 Behind the Headlines is sponsored by Nelligan Law.

-This is an edited transcript of the panel discussion.
-To hear the full interview, please watch the video above.
+To hear the full podcast with OBJ publisher Michael Curran and editor David Sali, please watch the video above.
 Prefer an audio version of this podcast?
 Listen to it on SoundCloud or Spotify.